LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 - Filing

-TIP: Two years after an employee’s start date is when Envoy recommends HR professionals begin considering workers for green card sponsorship.
-Holding off longer than two years puts employees at risk of reaching their max-out dates and having to leave the United States before they obtain their green card – which could leave employers with a labor gap in a hard-to-fill position.
+Practice Pointer: Two years after an employee’s start date is when Envoy recommends HR professionals begin considering workers for green card sponsorship.
+Holding off longer than two years puts employees at risk of reaching their max-out dates and having to leave the U.S. before they obtain their green card – which could leave employers with a labor gap in a hard-to-fill position.

 Immigration law requires employers to pay foreign workers at least the prevailing wage once the foreign national receives his or her green card.
-To determine the prevailing wage, the employer’s existing job description must be sent to the Department of Labor’s website.
-A DOL inspector will analyze the duties, skills and requirements associated with the job, and respond with its determination as to the appropriate salary for the specified work and location.
+Employers must send the existing job description to the Department of Labor’s (DOL) website to determine the prevailing wage.
+A DOL inspector will analyze the duties, skills and requirements associated with the job and respond with its determination as to the appropriate salary for the specified work and location.

 - Focus on one role instead of multiple interdepartmental responsibilities;